 229 Ross Hall

-To be eligible for the English 314 test-out exam, you:
+To be eligible for the English 314 test-out exam, you must

-- must not currently be enrolled in English 314 when taking the 314 test-out exam
+- not be currently enrolled in English 314 when taking the 314 test-out exam

-- must be taking the test-out exam for the first time (university policy prevents repeats)
+- be taking the test-out exam for the first time (university policy prevents repeats)

-- you have previously taken or been enrolled in an English 314 class
+- have previously taken or been enrolled in an English 314 class

-- you are not officially enrolled at ISU for the semester the 314 test-out is being offered
+- are not officially enrolled at ISU for the semester the 314 test-out is being offered

 The English 314 test-out exam has three parts.
 Part One consists of 40 multiple-choice questions.
-Part Two asks you to revise a technical report based on data provided to you.
-Part Three requires a critique of a report on features such as organization, style, audience awareness, tone, and correctness.
+Part Two requires composition of a technical definition.
+Part Three asks you to assess the efficacy of a technical document.

-You will take the exam at the Online Testing Center computer lab, 2552 Gilman, and you will receive a maximum of three hours to respond to the exam prompts.
+You will take the exam at the Online Testing Center computer lab, 2552 Gilman, where you will receive a maximum of three hours to respond to the exam prompts.

 To access the exam at the Online Testing Center computer lab, you will log in to Canvas with your Iowa State NET-ID and your password.
 You must submit the exam before the end of the three-hour time frame or the lab closing time, whichever comes first.

-If you are asking for accommodated testing arrangements, please contact Student Accessibility Services (https://sas.dso.iastate.edu) to request a notification letter.
-The completed notification letter must be dropped off to Deanna Stumbo, English Department, 229 Ross Hall, by no later than noon on Wednesday, January 23, 2019.
+To ask for accommodated testing arrangements, contact Student Accessibility Services (https://sas.dso.iastate.edu) to request a Notification Letter.
+The completed Notification Letter must be dropped off to Deanna Stumbo, English Department, 229 Ross Hall, by no later than noon on Wednesday, September 2, 2020.

-The Spring 2019 dates for the 314 test-out exam are Tuesday, January 29, and Wednesday, January 30.
+The Fall 2020 dates for the 314 test-out exam are Tuesday, September 8, and Wednesday, September 9.
 You are responsible for selecting one of these two dates to take the exam at the Online Testing Center computer lab, 2552 Gilman, and for allowing a three-hour time frame (the maximum time allowed to take the exam).

 Registration for the Exam

-You must complete and submit the English 314 Test-Out Registration Form – Spring 2019.
+You must complete and submit the English 314 Test-Out Registration Form – Fall 2020.
 Upon receipt of your registration form, you will receive a confirmation email that you are registered.
-Please Note: If you do not receive a confirmation email within 1-2 business days, please contact Deanna Stumbo at email@example.com.
+Please Note: If you do not receive a confirmation email within 1-2 business days, contact Deanna Stumbo at email@example.com.

-The Spring 2019 registration deadline is noon on Wednesday, January 23, 2019.
-A $100, non-refundable fee will be placed on your university bill.
-The $100 fee is non-refundable, unless you cancel your registration by sending an email to firstname.lastname@example.org by noon on Wednesday, January 23, 2019.
+The Fall 2020 registration deadline is noon on Wednesday, September 2, 2020.
+A $100 fee will be placed on your university bill.
+The $100 fee is nonrefundable unless you cancel your registration by sending an email to firstname.lastname@example.org by noon on Wednesday, September 2, 2020.

 What to Bring to the Exam